samicemalone/tvmv/README.txt

       The DIR argument(s) are the file paths for directories that contain episode files to be moved or copied.
 Can be used with FILE.

+   --config FILE
+      Read the tvmv.conf config file from the path FILE

    -c, --copy
       This flag makes tvmv copy the input episode FILEs instead of moving them.